Impression Evidence: Footprints, Tyre Marks and Casting

 Sulphur casting (snow).
 Molten sulphur (melting point 119 degrees Celsius, poured at approximately 125-130 degrees Celsius) expands slightly on solidification and sets rapidly, making it effective in snow where conventional aqueous casting media would melt the impression.
 The equipment for sulphur casting (a portable melting pot) is heavier and the technique is more hazardous than Dental Stone.
 The cooled sulphur cast captures snow impressions with good fidelity, though the yellow colour can create colour-contrast issues in photography.
 Snow-print wax (available from Kinderprint and similar suppliers), sprayed in thin coats before Dental Stone casting, is an alternative that allows aqueous casting by providing a thermal barrier layer between the warm cast and the snow surface.

 Electrostatic dust-print lifter (ESLA).
 The ESLA device deposits a high-voltage static charge (typically 6,000-10,000 V) on a black metallic polyethylene film placed over the dust impression.
 The static field attracts dust particles to the film with sufficient force to lift even very lightly deposited dust that would not be visible to the naked eye.
 The ESLA is used on hard non-conductive floors (tile, hardwood, vinyl, concrete), on paper, and on cardboard.
 The resulting lifted film is photographed and submitted as evidence.
-The ESLA was developed by the Metropolitan Police Forensic Science Laboratory (London) in the 1970s and is now manufactured by Foster and Freeman (UK), whose Crime-lite range includes both the ESLA and its associated photographic documentation equipment.
+The ESLA technique was first developed in Japan in the early 1970s and further developed in the UK by the Metropolitan Police Laboratory in the early 1980s; it is now manufactured commercially by Foster and Freeman (UK), whose Crime-lite range includes both the ESLA and its associated photographic documentation equipment.
 The ESLA-equivalent technique is described in the RCMP Crime Scene Investigation guide and is standard in major forensic laboratories in the US, UK, Australia, and Canada.

 Tyre impressions are subject to the same class-subclass-individual hierarchy as footwear impressions.
 The relevant comparison objects are the four tyres (and, in vehicles with a spare, a fifth) of the suspect vehicle, each of which has a design tread pattern, a size, and an individual wear-and-damage history.